HenriO354/aws/README.md

 # <b>aws</b><br>
+<b>Cloud computing[1]</b> is the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user.[2]
+Large clouds often have functions distributed over multiple locations, each location being a data center.
+Cloud computing relies on sharing of resources to achieve coherence and typically using a "pay-as-you-go" model which can help in reducing capital expenses but may also lead to unexpected operating expenses for unaware users<br>

 ## Types of cloud computing
 The three main types of cloud computing include Infrastructure as a Service, Platform as a Service, and Software as a Service.
 Each type of cloud computing provides different levels of control, flexibility, and management so that you can select the right set of services for your needs.<br>